"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Some things are different this time,” Kulski pointed out.
 “He was killed here, not someplace else and brought here.”

 The detective was right.
 There was too much blood, and dead men don’t bleed.
 “That’s a big difference.
 What more?”

 “He fell here.”
 The detective indicated where the victim had fallen facedown, his heart leaking into the snow.
 “The killer rolled him over to cut his face.”

 Director Husarska pulled a pack of cigarettes out of her coat pocket.
-That morning she had shed her usual full-length fur for a shiny “wet look” jacket that could not possibly have kept her warm; but perhaps like Jay, she had been summoned to the crime scene at an awkward moment, and wore whatever was handy.
-Tapping out a cigarette, she slipped it between her lips, also red like her car, and another rare spot of color in that blurry morning.
+That morning she had shed her usual full-length fur for a shiny wet look jacket that could not possibly have kept her warm; but perhaps like Jay, she had been summoned to the crime scene at an awkward moment, and wore whatever was handy.
+Tapping out a cigarette, she slipped it between her lips, also red like her car, and another rare spot of bright color in that blurry morning.
 She snapped open her lighter; its blue flame danced atop the silver case.
 “He is Russian,” she said, so flatly that Jay halfway expected her to poke the body with her toe, as she might something washed up on the beach.

 “What makes him Russian?”
 Jay asked.

-Basia sucked on her cigarette so hard he could almost taste the tobacco.
+The policewoman sucked on her cigarette so hard he could almost taste the tobacco.
 “Look at his teeth,” she replied, the wind snatching smoke from her mouth.
 “Only Russians use so much gold.”

 Before he did, Jay paused for a last look at the undisturbed body.

 Or so he thought it was undisturbed, until Director Husarska remarked, “The labels are removed.”